serkankocabas/skocabas-website/content/publication/conference-paper/index.md

 abstract: This paper estimates a New Keynesian DSGE model for the Euro Area and the Turkish economy using Bayesian estimation techniques and seven macroeconomic time series.
 The setting of the model features a number of nominal and real frictions and seven structural shocks are introduced.
 An analysis of the response of the two economies to these types of shocks is provided in a comparative fashion along with a study of the driving forces of the main macroeconomic dynamics through shock decomposition, with a focus on output and consumption.

 # Summary.
 An optional shortened abstract.
-summary: his paper estimates a New Keynesian DSGE model for the Euro Area and the Turkish economy using Bayesian estimation techniques and seven macroeconomic time series.
+summary: This paper estimates a New Keynesian DSGE model for the Euro Area and the Turkish economy using Bayesian estimation techniques and seven macroeconomic time series.

 tags:
 - New Keynesian DSGE model